lliendo/Radar/docs/installation.rst

 Installation
 ============

-At the moment Radar is only available from its source code from Github.
+At the moment Radar is only available from its source code from `Github <https://github.com/lliendo/Radar>`_.
 As the project evolves it will be eventually added to `PyPI <https://pypi.python.org/pypi>`_.

 PyPI packages will be delivered when the project is assured to be stable.